sunyi000/wound-healing-htm-screen/README.md

-# Wound healing image analysis
+# Wound healing scratch assay image analysis

-This project is about the quantification of wound healing in automated high-throughput microscopy scratch assays.
+This project is about the automated quantification of wound healing in high-throughput microscopy scratch assays.

 ## Data management